Kigaru/Phantom-Gunner/README.md

 - Moving boxes sometimes doesn't follow the player when picked up
 - Looking down too fast when holding a box may shoot the player out into the sky
 - The player shadow displays a floating gun
+- The ghost of the player sometimes spawn in the last position of the player before death